|Don’t have time to read the full article? Here are the highlights|

 - Staff Management, HR, and Payroll: Employee scheduling and labor management tools like 7Shifts, as well as payroll providers like Push Operations.

 - Inventory Management: Advanced inventory management tools such as MarketMan and Optimum Control.

 - Accounting: Accounting middleware software like MarginEdge and Shogo.

 - Reporting and Analytics: Advanced reporting and business insights through software such as Avero.

 Clover is essentially run on apps, so it comes as no surprise that the company offers integrations with a wide variety of third-party providers.
 And with the Clover App Marketplace, it’s easy for restaurateurs to find the perfect solution for different functions.
 Not to mention, the Clover API is available to developers so there is the option to design your own app if there’s a bespoke feature you need.

 TouchBistro does not support the same kind of app ecosystem as Clover, meaning you have a more limited list of third-party partners to choose from.
-Part of the reason for this is that TouchBistro offers more of its own in-house solutions, such as integrated reservations platform, self-ordering kiosks, KDS, and digital menu boards.
+Part of the reason for this is that TouchBistro offers more of its own in-house solutions, such as an integrated reservations platform and KDS.
 In many cases, these in-house solutions are preferable to third-party apps because they were created to sync directly with a restaurant POS, and are less likely to experience the kinds of bugs and errors associated with integrations.

 In cases where an in-house solution is not available, the third-party integrations that TouchBistro does support are largely comprised of industry-leading solutions, such as 7Shifts for scheduling, MarketMan for inventory, and Deliverect for online ordering.
 This means that even though TouchBistro may not offer as many third-party partners as Clover, most restaurateurs will be able to use their preferred third-party solution with TouchBistro.